-If this product comes in contact with the eyes: For Orantest Wash out immediately with fresh running water. ▶ Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally Eye Contact lifting the upper and lower lids. ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. ► Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-If skin contact occurs: Chin Contact Immediately remove all contaminated clothing, including footwear.
-Skin Contact Flush skin and hair with running water (and soap if available). ► Seek medical attention in event of irritation.
-If fumes or combustion products are inhaled remove from contaminated area. ▶ Lay patient down.
+Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Inhalation If fumes or combustion products are inhaled remove from contaminated area.
+Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Inhalation Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket iiiiaiatioii mask as trained.
-Perform CPR if necessary. ▶ Transport to hospital, or doctor, without delay.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary.
+Transport to hospital, or doctor, without delay.
 Following uptake by inhalation, move person to an area free from risk of further exposure.
-Oxygen or artificial respiration shoul be administered as needed.
+Oxygen or artificial respiration should be administered as needed.
 Asthmatic-type symptoms may develop and may be immediate or delayed up to several hours.
 Treatment is essentially symptomatic.
-A physician should be consulted. ► If swallowed do NOT induce vomiting.
+A physician should be consulted.
+Ingestion If swallowed do NOT induce vomiting.
+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+Observe the patient carefully.
+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Seek medical advice.
+Avoid giving milk or oils.
+Avoid giving alcohol.

-Indication of any immediate medical attention and special treatment needed prevent aspiration.
+Indication of any immediate medical attention and special treatment needed